 SOURCE: Harry A. Ironside, from the tract: 'What Is The Gospel?'

 What greatly concerns me is that hundreds of millions of people are now paying close attention to the aftermath of Charlie's assassination.
-They are studying his life and watching his videos, learning about his religious beliefs more than ever, but they are being misled to think that you must receive Jesus as your Lord to get to Heaven.
+They are studying his life and watching his videos, learning about his religious beliefs more than ever, but they are being misled to think that you must receive Jesus as your “Lord” to get to Heaven, which implies living the Christian lifestyle (works).
 I fully agree with Pastor Jack Hyles, who said he was sick of the Lordship Salvation mess!

 Another helpful excellent quote is from Pilgrim's Progress author, John Bunyan...